-Hiring the wrong candidate is a common complaint shared by many employers, can it be avoided or is it inevitable?
+Hiring the wrong candidate is a common complaint shared by many employers; can it be avoided or is it inevitable?
 That's debatable!

 There are various projections on how much a bad hire could cost an employer.
-As stated by some US based figures:
+As stated by some US-based figures:

 There are various scenarios where an employer can face an expensive lawsuit due to wrong hiring.
 One way of avoiding such situations is by conducting a thorough reference check.

-While a candidate can look promising at the time of an interview, a reference check on pre employment history, school and educational documentation, character, ethics and skills can make an impact on the final decision.
+While a candidate can look promising at the time of an interview, a reference check on pre-employment history, school and educational documentation, character, ethics and skills can make an impact on the final decision.

 Another hidden cost of a bad hire stems from demotivation among other employees.
 One wrong hire can damage the morale of an entire team.
-At times, this could occur because your organization hires someone at a higher position, expecting better leadership and productivity.
+At times, this could occur because your organisation hires someone at a higher position, expecting better leadership and productivity.

 A bad hire invariably ends up demotivating others by working less, giving wrong directions, or incorrect staff deployment to name a few.
 The result can be disastrous.
 You’ll begin witnessing a drop in performance levels due to otherwise inexplicable reasons.

-Most organizations conduct in-house training for their staff or outsource their training to external providers which is always an added expense.
+Most organisations conduct in-house training for their staff or outsource their training to external providers which is always an added expense.
 There are two ways you could be at a loss.
-One, a training is conducted during work hours which means that regular tasks get delayed and if an employee decides to quit no cost can be recovered.
+One, training is conducted during work hours which means that regular tasks get delayed and if an employee decides to quit no cost can be recovered.

-Two, if a bad hire on your team is trained, though the intent of the organization is right, it is still an unrecoverable cost if the candidate is not able to deliver the desired performance.
+Two, if a bad hire on your team is trained, though the intent of the organisation is right, it is still an unrecoverable cost if the candidate is not able to deliver the desired performance.

-While there are rules and laws regarding leaking confidential information from one organization to another, many such leaks go undetected.
+While there are rules and laws regarding leaking confidential information from one organisation to another, many such leaks go undetected.
 A bad hire can easily disclose heaps of sensitive information about your company to a rival.
 Sensitive information can range from details of clients, proposed launches, internal revamp through to hiring strategies.